Movement Science Laboratory

 Research and Professional Training

 The Movement Science Lab is also used for research to study the outcome of different surgical procedures, compare patient populations and evaluate the effects of physical and occupational therapy and orthotic and prosthetic services.
+If you are interested in participating as a research subject in one of our studies, please contact us at 214-559-7580 or firstname.lastname@example.org.

 The Movement Science Lab staff is a multidisciplinary team with specialized training in biomechanics and bioengineering.
 Staff members collect and analyze a wide range of human locomotor activities to provide information to physicians considering treatment options.
 Research findings are published to answer questions for the medical field about locomotion theories.